-On the Field Overseas Courses\\ (20 hours)
+On the Field Overseas Courses (20 hours) See description of the course schedules for either the 2 year or 3 year plan.

 See description of the course schedules for either the 2-year or 3-year plan on the following page.